Bjorn-Boris-Berggren/thesaurus/README.md

 # Thesaurus
 This application gets and stores synonyms.
+Note that only the backend side is implemented.

 ## The Task
 The main task of the project is to implement the given interface Ithesaurus.cs, the file that is implementing it is 'thesaurus/SynonymApp/Controllers/Thesaurus.cs'.